yahoojapan/presto_exporter/README.md

 presto_exporter
 ==============

-Presto exporter for Prometheus.
-For other metrics from Presto, have a look at the [JMX exporter](https://github.com/prometheus/jmx_exporter) and [Node exporter](https://github.com/prometheus/node_exporter).
+This Prometheus exporter can scrape the metrics from presto cluster, and it should be installed in the coordinator server of presto cluster.

 Table of Contents
 -----------------